Fighting the Works of the Flesh: Adultery

 One of Satan’s greatest deceptions is to characterize the marriage relationship as a prison.
 It is a beautiful commitment that should be made freely and wisely.
 This is one reason it is so important to truly get to know the person before you enter the marriage covenant.

-Strategies to combat adultery
+Strategies to overcome adultery

 The key to preventing adultery is to both strengthen your marriage and be aware of the possible threats to marriage.
 Here are some strategies to consider: